omlabdev/omlab-chat/README.md

 ### /admin/api/chats/messages/[messageId]

 - DELETE: Delete a general system message (a system message that does not belong to a specific chat)

+### /admin/api/chats/[chatId]

+- POST: Update an existing chat information (Name, colors, etc.)
+- DELETE: Delete all the messages of the given chat and sesison (Requires a `sessionId` query search parameter to be set on the request's URL.)

 ### /admin/api/chats/[chatId]/messages